 I don't believe that such monetary policy adjustment is the right approach.
-I think the inference that persistently low interest rates pose a danger to financial stability is based on a narrow view of the economy and is unlikely to survive a broader analysis that takes into account all the interactions between financial markets and real economic activity.
+I think the inference that persistently low interest rates pose a danger to financial stability is based on a narrow view of the economy.
+This narrow view is unlikely to survive a broader analysis that takes into account all the interactions between financial markets and real economic activity.

 If more restrictive monetary policies were pursued to generate higher interest rates, they would likely result in higher unemployment and a sharp decline in asset prices, choking the moderate recovery.
 Such an adverse economic outcome is unlikely to set a favorable foundation for financial stability.
-Moreover, our short-term interest rate tools are too blunt to have a significant effect on those pockets of the financial system prone to inappropriate risk-taking without, at the same time, significantly damaging other markets, as well as the growth prospects for the economy as a whole.
-Therefore, stepping away from otherwise appropriate monetary policy to address potential financial stability risks would degrade progress toward maximum employment and price stability.
-This approach would be a particularly poor choice when other tools are available, at lower social costs, to address financial stability risks.
+Moreover, our short-term interest rate tools are too blunt to have a significant effect only on those pockets of the financial system that are most prone to inappropriate risk-taking.
+At the same time, these blunt tools could significantly damage other markets, as well as the growth prospects for the economy as a whole.
+Therefore, stepping away from otherwise appropriate monetary policy to address potential financial instability risks would degrade progress toward maximum employment and price stability.
+This approach would be a particularly poor choice when other tools are available, at lower social costs, to address the risk of financial instability.